data-bomb/Silica/README.md

 ~~- Hurting friendly structures is limited (explosions still cause significant damage but bullets/chomps are more limited)~~

 ### Thank You
-Special thanks to Silentstorm, GrahamKracker, nighthalk and others in the MelonLoader community for being very supportive.
+Special thanks to Silentstorm, GrahamKracker, nighthalk and others in the MelonLoader community for being very welcoming and supportive.